inwtx/Lstats/README.md

 # Lstats

 This script can be used by remailer sysops to monitor their server and remailer performance.
-Copy the script code below into a file called Lstats.sh and make it executable (csudo chmod 755 Lstats.sh).
+Copy the script code below into a file called Lstats.sh and make it executable (sudo chmod 755 Lstats.sh).
 Then execute it with a cron as explained in at the top of the script code.